-Looks like gymnast Heath Thorpe will be the World Championships after all, despite being snubbed by officials
+Looks like gymnast Heath Thorpe will be at the World Championships after all, despite being snubbed by officials

 In addition to tearing it up on the mat, Thorpe has been working towards his communications degree.

-There’s no better place to put his reporting skills to the test at one of the biggest international competitions in gymnastics.
+There’s no better place to put his reporting skills to the test than one of the biggest international competitions in gymnastics.
 Many superstars will be participating, including Simone Biles.

 “Got my media accreditation for the World Championships and my first journalist gig!” he posted.
 “Let me know any interviews, previews, features you would like to see… as well as any podium training requests so I can start planning properly.”